Tharisa’s core strategy is to generate value by becoming a globally significant low-cost producer of strategic commodities.

-In FY2018, the Group diversified geographically by taking low-risk entry options in two projects – Salene Chrome and Karo Holdings.
-Both are highly prospective opportunities on the mineral rich Great Dyke in Zimbabwe.
+In FY2018, the Group diversified geographically by making low-risk entry options in two projects – Karo Holdings and Salene Chrome.
+Both are highly prospective opportunities on the mineral-rich Great Dyke in Zimbabwe.

-At Tharisa Minerals, the Vision 2020 projects will ensure that Tharisa delivers 200.0 kozpa of PGMs and 2.0 Mtpa of chrome concentrates in 2020, on an annualised basis.
+At Tharisa Minerals, the Vision 2020 projects aim to deliver 200 kozpa of PGMs and 2.0 Mtpa of chrome concentrates in 2020, on an annualised basis.

 With management of costs and improved efficiencies, Tharisa continues to be positioned in the lowest cost quartile for both PGM and chrome concentrates.

-The Group is cash flow positive, which has allowed it to improve its returns to shareholders.
-Tharisa has an annual dividend policy of a minimum of 15% of consolidated net profit after tax.
-It declared a maiden interim dividend of US$ 2 cents per share in FY2018.
-A final dividend of US$ 2 cents per share was proposed, resulting in a total dividend of US$ 4 cents per share for the full year.
+Tharisa is cash flow positive, which has allowed it to maintain its returns to shareholders.
+The company has a dividend policy of distributing a minimum of 15% of consolidated net profit after tax.
+It declared an interim dividend of US 0.50 cent per share in FY2019.
+A final dividend of US 0.25 cent per share was proposed, resulting in a proposed total dividend of US 0.75 cent per share for FY2019.

 TOTAL PROPOSED DIVIDEND FOR THE YEAR